 $ mkdir earth-analytics

-- Next change directories to be inside of the earth-analytics directory and create a directory within it called
+earth-analyticsdirectory, and create a new directory within it called

 $ cd earth-analytics $ mkdir data

-- Let’s go back to the home directory and confirm we can then access the directories we just made.
+- Last, go back to the home directory and confirm that you can then access the directories you just made.

-$ cd ~ $ cd documents $ cd earth-analytics $ ls data/
+$ cd ~ $ cd earth-analytics $ ls data